cloudrobotics/cloudrobotics.github.io/iccr2016/home.md

 <hr>

-Five papers were accepted at the workshop.
+Five papers were accepted at the conference.
 All
       submitted regular papers were reviewed by at least three members of the program committee.
-The workshop was attended by 26 researchers/practitioners from various domains in robotics, Cloud computing, software engineering.
-The workshop faciliated the discussion and exchange between robotics and Cloud computing, and furthermore builded a base for future collaboration.
+The conference was attended by 26 researchers/practitioners from various domains in robotics, Cloud computing, software engineering.
+The conference faciliated the discussion and exchange between robotics and Cloud computing, and furthermore builded a base for future collaboration.

 ---

-###  Regular papers presented at the workshop
+###  Regular papers presented at the conference
 <span style="color: blue">**Best paper prize:**
 **Xin Li, José-Fernán Martínez, Gregorio Rubio and David Gómez.**
 **Context Reasoning in Underwater Robots Using MEBN.**</span>